 If you’re beginning to use PRINCE2 and certain aspects don’t fit your project, there are two things to bear in mind.
 First, PRINCE2 is all about best practice, and best practice doesn’t occur in a vacuum.
 Don’t follow the methodology blindly if it makes your project worse.
 Knowledge is great, but so is common sense.
 Second, if you’re relatively new to PRINCE2, don’t let your lack of experience intimidate you from adapting it to your project.
 Once again, tailor to suit the environment.

 Ready to take PRINCE2 on and make it your own?
-We offer a guaranteed pass on the PRINCE2 Foundation online course.
+We offer a Pass Pledge on the PRINCE2 Foundation online course, meaning unsuccessful candidates can resit the exam for three within three months of their first attempt.
 Click here to learn more.